wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-2.md

 While I was using threat intelligence platforms, I decided now is a good time to check out our offending IP address `5.252.153.241`.
 VT labels this as malicious, with VY score 12/97.
 First seen on 2025-01-22 16:49:21 UTC.
 Also, although unknown on `AbuseIPDB`, we know for a fact from our investigation this is a malicious IP address.

 ### 4. Finding the C2 server
-Now that I have identified that `5.252.153.241` // `hosted-by.csrp.host` is malicious, I wanted to check out the other flagged addresses, as well as building up a timeline of events so I am able to see clearly what happened throughout this event.
+Now that I have identified that `5.252.153.241` // `hosted-by.csrp.host` is malicious, I wanted to check out the other flagged addresses, as well the beginning of a timeline of events.

 By filtering for `http` traffic, we get the below packets.